-- 2. For a contributing or historic building where a new use requires emergency escape and rescue openings it is appropriate that such changes in fenestration dimensions and / or locations shall be done on secondary elevations not visible from the right-of-way.
-All proposed alterations to accommodate emergency egress shall require historic architectural review commission approval. - The insertion of new floors or furred-down ceilings which cut across the glazed areas of windows and the exterior form and appearance of a window is changed on a contributing or historic building is not allowed.

-4. Changes in window fenestrations on non-contributing or non-historic buildings shall be made in a manner that will not visually detract from any street.
+- 1. Alteration of original window fenestrations on contributing or historic buildings is not allowed, unless the historic architectural review commission finds that the alteration will not adversely impact character defining elevations of a building.
+This also applies to alteration of a historic window fenestration to install a door.
+Restoring original location and dimensions of fenestrations is highly advised. - 2.
+For a contributing or historic building with a new use requires emergency escape and rescue openings it is appropriate that such changes in fenestration dimensions be done in secondary elevations non-visible from the right-of-way. - The insertion of new floors or furred-down ceilings which cut across the glazed areas of windows and the exterior form and appearance of a window is changed on a contributing or historic building is not allowed. - 4.
+Changes in window fenestrations on non-contributing or non-historic buildings shall be made in a manner that will not visually detract from any street.